nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    - `exit` : Exits the app.

 6. **Learn more about the commands:**\
-Refer to the [Command Summary](#command-summary) seciton below for a quick overview of each command, and to the [Features](#features) section below for further details for each command.
+Refer to the [Command Summary](#command-summary) section below for a quick overview of each command, and to the [Features](#features) section below for further details for each command.

 ---